Travis Jankowski Player Props: Rangers vs. Yankees

 Travis Jankowski At The Plate

-- Jankowski has three doubles, a triple and six walks while batting .326.
+- Jankowski is batting .306 with three doubles, a triple and six walks.

-- Jankowski has picked up a hit in 55.6% of his 18 games this season, with at least two hits in 22.2% of those games.
+- Jankowski has picked up a hit in 10 of 19 games this season, with multiple hits four times.

-- In 18 games played this year, he has not gone deep.
+- He has not gone deep in his 19 games this year.

-- Jankowski has driven in a run in four games this season (22.2%), including one multiple-RBI game.
+- In four games this season, Jankowski has picked up an RBI, with more than one RBI once.

-- He has scored in seven games this year (38.9%), including multiple runs in three games.
+- He has scored in 36.8% of his games this year, with more than one run scored in 15.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.